Things to keep in mind.....

 - Be grateful.
 Give thanks for whatever we receive from the plant.
 How wonderful it is to be here and harvest medicine?

-- Offering: Offer something back to the plant you harvested from.
-Maybe trim off dead leaves, clear space around the plant, offer some water.
+- Practice regenerative land stewardship.
+Offer something back to the plant you harvested from.
+Maybe trim off dead leaves, scatter seeds, clear space around the plant, offer some water.